5 people wounded in shooting at flea market in San Antonio

 The gunfire erupted about 11:30 a.m. at Mission Market during a dispute on the grounds, according to Police Chief William McManus.

-“This is the result of some type of argument/ I don’t know if the argument was between gang members or just people who knew each other or didn’t know each other,” McManus said.
+“This is the result of some type of argument.
+I don’t know if the argument was between gang members or just people who knew each other or didn’t know each other,” McManus said.

 McManus said a security guard also opened fire, but it was not known if the guard is among the wounded.